 David Birt serves as chief instructor, or Sensei, of the Davis Aikikai.
 Sensei Birt began his martial arts career in 1954 at age 8, practicing Judo as a child in Japan.
-Since then, he has studied Aikido for 44 years, training with five direct students of O'Sensei, and holds the rank of 6th dan.
+Since then, he has studied Aikido for 48 years, training with five direct students of O'Sensei, and holds the rank of 6th dan and has a Shihan (master instructor) certificate from Aikido World Headquarters located in Hombu Dojo, Tokyo, Japan .
 Mr. Birt also has a black belt in Iaido, the art of drawing the sword.

 Thoughts on Aikido